tonysm/importmap-laravel/README.md

 php artisan importmap:audit
 ```

-This will also scan your `routes/importmap.php` file, find your current versions, then use the NPM registry API to look for vulnerabilities in your packages.
+This will also scan your `routes/importmap.php` file, find your current versions, and then use the NPM registry API to look for vulnerabilities in your packages.
 It also handles locally served vendor libs that you added using the `--download` flag from the `importmap:pin` command.

 ## Known Problems